eigerco/polka-storage/pallets/market/README.md

 The Market Pallet actions can fail with following errors:

 - `InsufficientFreeFunds` - Market participant does not have enough free funds.
-- `NoProposalsToBePublished` - `publish_storage_deals` was called with empty `deals` array.
+- `NoProposalsToBePublished` - `publish_storage_deals` was called with empty list of `deals`.
-- `ProposalsNotPublishedByStorageProvider` - `publish_storage_deals` must be called by Storage Providers and it's a Provider of all of the deals.
+- `ProposalsNotPublishedByStorageProvider` - Is returned when calling `publish_storage_deals` and the deals in a list are not published by the same storage provider.
-- `AllProposalsInvalid` - `publish_storage_deals` call was supplied with `deals` which are all invalid.
+- `AllProposalsInvalid` - `publish_storage_deals` call was supplied with a list of `deals` which are all invalid.
 - `UnexpectedValidationError` - `publish_storage_deals`'s core logic was invoked with a broken invariant that should be called by `validate_deals`.
-- `DuplicateDeal` - There is more than 1 deal of this ID in the Sector.
+- `DuplicateDeal` - There is more than one deal with this ID in the Sector.
 - `DealNotFound` - Tried to activate a deal which is not in the system.
-- `DealActivationError` - Tried to activate a deal, but data doesn't make sense.
-Details are in the logs.
+- `DealActivationError` - Tried to activate a deal, but data is malformed.
+  - Invalid specified provider.
+  - The deal already expired.
+  - Sector containing the deal expires before the deal.
+  - Invalid deal state.
+  - Deal is not found.
+  - Deal is not pending.
 - `DealsTooLargeToFitIntoSector` - Sum of all of the deals piece sizes for a sector exceeds sector size.
 - `TooManyDealsPerBlock` - Tried to activate too many deals at a given `start_block`.
-- `DealPreconditionFailed` - Due to a programmer bug, bounds on Bounded data structures were incorrect so couldn't insert into them.
+- `DealPreconditionFailed` - Due to a programmer bug.
+Report an issue if you receive this error.